intuition-dev/INTUITION/examples/website/10_pillars.md

 software development to the next level?

-I discovered LOW-CODE when I went looking for the next wave of software development effectiveness.
+I discovered low-code when I went looking for the next wave of software development effectiveness.
 We have gone through many waves, such as mainframes, mini's (like DEC), and data centers.
 Now, we use cloud computing.
 Worth mentioning, is that when we had data centers, budgets